ibm-cloud-docs/vpc/bare_metal_server_manage.md

 You can update the firmware on only a bare metal server that is stopped and has firmware updates available.
 It is recommended that you back up your server before you update the firmware.
 To update the firmware by using the API, use [Update firmware for a bare metal server](/apidocs/vpc-beta/initial#update-firmware-for-bare-metal-server).

-Specify a `POST /bare_metal_servers/{id}/firmware/update` request to update the firmware for a specific bare metal server where `id` is the identifer of the bare metal server that you are updating.
+Specify a `POST /bare_metal_servers/{id}/firmware/update` request to update the firmware for a specific bare metal server where `id` is the identifier of the bare metal server that you are updating.

 The default value for `auto_start` is `true`.
 If you don't want the bare metal server to start after the firmware update, you must change this value to `false`.